lvh/lvh.github.io/posts/dont-expose-the-docker-socket-not-even-to-a-container.md

 Unfortunately, there are plenty of development teams unaware of this property.
 I recently came across one, and ended up making a screencast to unambiguously demonstrate the flaw in their setup (which involved a container with write access to the Docker socket).
-You can see the

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CB9Aa6QeRaI" frameborder="0" allowfullscreen></iframe>